What are assessment centres?

 Who makes the final decision on candidates?

-At the end of the selection centre, all the assessors will discuss all aspects of the candidates' performance.
+At the end of the assessment centre, all the assessors will discuss all aspects of the candidates' performance.
 The observers will rate candidates and give the evidence upon which their ratings are based; this is then likely to be discussed by the group as a whole before a final decision is reached.

 Is that it?

-Usually, yes - the selection centre is the last stage in the selection process and will be followed by a job offer or rejection.
+Usually, yes - the assessment centre is the last stage in the selection process and will be followed by a job offer or rejection.
 If there are any problems - perhaps you have been offered a job with one employer while still waiting to hear from another - then ask to see a careers adviser.

 If I don't get through, will I be told why?